Anastasia Sechina's team is a collaboration of journalists not tied to specific media. And they also have a project "Gribnitsa"

 Tell us, after all, about the economics of the project?
 How much does the existence of the "Fourth Sector" cost each month?

+- None.
+None of the four of us get paid in Sector Four.
+This is a creative association on a voluntary basis.
+We do not rent an office, we pay for the Internet and telephone from our own money, we pay for Tilda when the opportunity arises, we renew the technical park - also from our own earnings: we managed to earn so much money - we will buy an editing computer with this money.
 Each of us, one way or another, has some other source of income.
 And it turns out that our journalism is a non-commercial activity, because you can probably get normal fees for journalistic materials only in foreign media, but we do not work with them.
 And in Russian - both local and federal - small fees for freelancers, it is impossible to live on them.
 Advertising is not our story at all.
 You can apply for grants, but with this, too, everything has become difficult - hello to the law on foreign agents.
 Crowdfunding remains - but so far this is a very spontaneous story for us, and I don't understand how to approach it.

 MESTAMEDIA - 11 - SECHINA